qwandor/cloudbbq-homie/README.md

    broker and other details.
 The comments there should explain what the fields do.
 2. Turn on your BBQ thermometer.
 3. Run `cloudbbq-homie` from the same directory as the config file.
-4. Try connecting to your MQTT try connecting to your MQTT broker with a [Homie controller](https://homieiot.github.io/implementations/#controller) such as [HoDD](https://rroemhild.github.io/hodd/) to see your probe values.
+4. Try connecting to your MQTT broker with a
+   [Homie controller](https://homieiot.github.io/implementations/#controller) such as [HoDD](https://rroemhild.github.io/hodd/) to see your probe values.
+Or use [homie-influx](https://crates.io/crates/homie-influx) to store the readings in InfluxDB so you can draw charts with Grafana.

 ## License